Gluten Free Vanilla Custard Magic Cake – 1 Batter, 3 Layers

 whipped egg whites on a whisk

-Salt helps to stabilize the foam created when beating egg whites.
-Egg whites are primarily composed of water and proteins.
-When you beat them, you incorporate air and create a foam structure.
+Salt helps stabilize the foam created when whipping egg whites.
+Egg whites are mostly water and protein, and when beaten, those proteins unfold and trap air, forming a light, airy structure.

 cross section of vanilla custard magic cake